mosip/documentation/docs/Registration-Client-Setup.md

 |:------:|-----|-----|
 |1|	mosip.reg.healthcheck.url={URL} | Ex: https\://domainname.com/v1/authmanager/actuator/health |

-# Property File
+# Property file

 Property attributes and the respective sample values are provided below.
 Before building the **registration-services**, the required below properties needs to be changed.

 **File Location:** registration-services/src/main/resources/spring.properties
      - mosip.reg.logpath=../logs
-     - mosip.reg.packetstorepath={where the registration packet should be stored}.
+     - mosip.reg.packetstorepath={where the registration packet should be stored}
      - mosip.reg.healthcheck.url={Application uses this url to perform the health check before communicating with the external services.
 Default value: https://${environment}/v1/authmanager/actuator/health }
      - mosip.reg.rollback.path={where the application backup should be taken during software update} [Default: ../BackUp]
-     - mosip.reg.db.key={contains the key to be used to connect to the derby database and decrypt the data}.
+     - mosip.reg.db.key={contains the key to be used to connect to the derby database and decrypt the data}
      - mosip.reg.cerpath=/cer//mosip_cer.cer
-     - mosip.reg.xml.file.url={Secure JFrog repository[Https --> Hostname] url with maven-metadata.xml file.}
+     - mosip.reg.xml.file.url={Secure JFrog repository[Https --> Hostname] url with maven-metadata.xml file}
      - mosip.reg.dbpath=db/reg
-     - mosip.reg.app.key={contains the key to be used to decrypt the application binaries during run time}.
+     - mosip.reg.app.key={contains the key to be used to decrypt the application binaries during run time}
-     - mosip.reg.client.tpm.availability={ Y - to enable the TPM, N - to disable the TPM, default N}.
+     - mosip.reg.client.tpm.availability={ Y - to enable the TPM, N - to disable the TPM, default N}

 **File Location:** /registration-libs/src/main/resources/props/mosip-application.properties
      - mosip.reg.client.url={Reg client download url from JFrog }